Program

 Assist in running a Bike Ed program in your child’s school.

 Delivery of the Bike Ed program in schools and for community groups will be undertaken by accredited instructors.
 Often, PE teachers undertake the Instructor training, but any teacher or support staff or even a parent at the school can complete the training.
 Similarly, any interested community member can undertake instructor training.
 The more staff that a school has accredited, the easier and more flexible the program is to run and the more sustainable the Bike Ed program is.
-The new program will seek to make accreditation easier, more accessible and less of a time commitment for participants.

 Master trainers are qualified people who train people such as PE teachers, schools staff, parents etc to become accredited Bike Ed instructors.

-VicRoads Community Road Safety Grants will include the updated BikeEd program as an eligible program under the grants.
-Under the Community Road Safety Grants, schools and community groups can apply for funding for training teachers/staff, equipment maintenance, and running a Bike Ed Challenge.
+Under the Community Road Safety Grants Program, schools and community groups can apply for funding for equipment, maintenance, and running a Bike Ed Challenge.

-There are other opportunities and resources available to schools and councils via the Transport Accident Commission (TAC)Active Schools via Department of Education and Training (DET); and Sport and Recreation Victoria via Ride to School.
+There are other opportunities and resources available to schools and councils via the Transport Accident Commission (TAC); Active Schools via Department of Education and Training (DET); and Sport and Recreation Victoria and Ride to School.